Villa Road

-Villa Road is a street in Lambeth, south London.
-The row of terraced houses was built in the Victorian era and scheduled to be demolished in the late 1960s as part of a development plan.
-From 1973 onwards, houses were squatted and an alternative community containing anarchists, British Black Panthers, feminists, Marxists, primal screamers and single mothers.
+Villa Road is a street in Angell Town in the Borough of Lambeth, south London.
+Rows of terraced houses, built on both sides of the street in the Victorian era, were scheduled to be demolished in the late 1960s as part of a development plan.
+From 1973 onwards, houses were squatted and an alternative community was established, containing anarchists, British Black Panthers, feminists, Marxists, primal screamers and single mothers.
 Lambeth Council applied for possession orders for most of the buildings on the street in June 1976 and the squatters built barricades to resist eviction.
-After prolonged negotiations the council decided to legalize the occupation in 1978, but only after demolishing the southern side of the street.
+After prolonged negotiations the council decided to legalise the occupation in 1978, but only after demolishing the southern side of the street.
 In 2006, the former squatters were profiled in the documentary film "Property is Theft" as part of the BBC series Lefties.

 History

-In the Victorian era, a two-sided row of terraced houses was built on Villa Road in Angell Town, which was located in the borough of Lambeth in south London.
-By 1967, Lambeth Council had decided to demolish 400 houses in Angell Town and build new tower blocks as part of the Brixton Plan.
-Brixton Road, which ran perpendicular to the west end of Villa Road, would be converted into a six lane highway for traffic entering and leaving London.
-Local people opposed the plans and formed community groups, such as the Villa Road Street Group.
+In the Victorian era, terraced houses were built on both sides of Villa Road in Angell Town, in the Borough of Lambeth in south London.
+In 1967, Lambeth Council obtained a compulsory purchase order enabling them to acquire 400 houses in Angell Town, including 21 in Villa Road.
+New tower blocks were to be built to for the residents and, under the 1969 Brixton Plan, Brixton Road, which runs perpendicular to the west end of Villa Road, would have been converted to a six-lane highway for traffic entering and leaving London.
+Local people opposed the plans and community groups, such as the Villa Road Street Group, were formed.